open-crs/attack_surface_approximation/README.md

 ## Setup 🔧

-Only install the required packages via `pip3 install -r requirements.txt`.
+Only install Ghidra in `/opt/ghidra` and the required packages via `pip3 install -r requirements.txt`.

 ## Usage 🧰